Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 Users verify that the presented timestamps represent a monotonic series.
 While this only requires users to verify a logarithmic number of the newly added log entries' timestamps, it guarantees that two users with overlapping views of the tree will detect any violations.
+Note that retaining only the rightmost log entry's timestamp would be sufficient for this purpose, but users retain the timestamps of all log entries along the frontier.
+The additional timestamps are retained so that the Transparency Log doesn't have to provide them again in future queries if they've exceeded their maximum lifetime.

 Proving the first property, that the tree is append-only, is done by providing a consistency proof combined with an inclusion proof for the log entries that were